 The worst part is that it can lead to the loss of tissue on the backside of your head, which can affect the growth of hair.
 If you create a stuffy, closed-off environment for the scalp by wearing caps to hide your surgery, it can also lead to infections.
 Sweat and dirt can accumulate.
 Therefore, do not cover your head.
 It needs an adequate supply of oxygen to heal.

 The blood-thinning property of alcohol makes it highly unsuitable for consumption in the recovery period.
 It can result in excessive bleeding and even make it harder for it to stop.

 This will slow down the healing and increase the risk of infections and other post-op complications.
 The contraction of blood vessels from smoking means that the blood flow to the donor area has decreased, which will negatively impact its healing.
 So, make sure to avoid these two.

 Do Not Scratch or Pick the Scabs

 A sign of healing is itching of the wound.
 But, admittedly, it is quite bothersome.
 The donor area will start to itch after some time.
 However, you should, at no cost, scratch your scalp.
 Avoid the temptation to do so.
-You are advised to use nasal or ocean water sprays to soothe the itchy skin.
+You are advised to use nasal or ocean water sprays to soothe the itchy skin (consult with your surgeon about it).
 Moreover, you can apply ice packs to help your skin feel better.

 Do Not Wear Tight Neck Shirts